 The development would consist of seven mid-rise condominium units that will ease the burden for housing in the growing city, which is experiencing rapid growth due to the tourism demand in one of the hottest tourism destinations in the country.
-The units are priced to be affordable and reasonable for every Filipino family to live in.
 The provision of a mid-rise condominium allows for a greater number of families to be housed in a smaller area, which will meet the requirements of the market in the area.
 There is likewise a robust demand for housing units from investors abroad, particularly from returning residents and balikbayans, which CLI hopes to cater to.